VSI's NEW Accu-port Targetron

 with our Targetron off-axis guider.
 Now he has a wide-aperture, off-axis

-his SBIG STL11000 CCD camera without sacrificing any of that valuable
+SBIG STL11000 CCD camera without sacrificing any of that valuable profile.

-profile.
 Our client really had a great idea that utilized his existing profile!
+Note

-Note the left Targetron picture with the Tak 92mm threaded docking port on
+the left Targetron picture with the Tak 92mm threaded docking port on the

-the left side (Tak field flattener) and the extended SBIG 2.156" threaded
+left side (Tak field flattener) and the extended SBIG 2.156" threaded camera

 The pick-off mirror tube is adjustable [in and out] by loosening two set screws and push-pulling the tube to the desired position.
 A total of six Nylon thumb screws lock the [two ball-bearing equipped] Y and Z-axis [friction] rotation, and your eyepiece or CCD guiding camera's barrel-nose in place.
 The shiny indented dot just above the pick-off mirror between the two [center] black Nylon thumb screws (top right picture) indicates Z-axis rotation position around the 180 degree arc.
 Base unit only.
 Purchase optional docking and camera port rings below.
 Eyepieces and cameras not included.
 1.25" format top pick-off port.
 Targetron weight (less port rings) = 13.5 ozs.